farif1234/farif1234/README.md

 - 👨‍💻 A Computer Science Undergraduate Student.
 - 🌐 Interested in all web techonologies and building full stack projects.
 - 🌱 Currently learning front-end development with React and Tailwind CSS.
-- 💬 I'm currently looking for opportunities.
-I love to learn and contribute in any and every possible way.
+- 💬 Open to any opportunities!

 <!---
 farif1234/farif1234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.